kel-z/HSR-Scanner/README.md

 - For character traces, `ability_#` and `stat_#` are ordered by earliest availability (i.e. `stat_1` can be unlocked at Ascension 0, but `stat_2` requires Ascension 2).
   - In the case of ties, namely two stat bonuses _X_ and _Y_ that both unlock at the same Ascension level, the one that visually connects to the highest `stat_#` on the in-game character traces page comes first.
 For example, if a stat bonus _X_ connects to `stat_2` and stat bonus _Y_ connects to `stat_1`, then _X_ would be `stat_3` and _Y_ would be `stat_4`.
     - If _X_ and _Y_ both connect to the same `stat_#` (only found in Erudition), then visually assign from bottom to top.
+- Characters on the Elation path will have a `elation` key in the skills data.
 - Characters on the Remembrance path will have a `memosprite` key in the character data (see example below).

 Current output sample: